Connectivity of joins, cohomological quantifier elimination, and an algebraic Toda's theorem: Introduction

 \begin{thmx}[Quantifier-elimination in the theory of algebraic closed fields] Let $k$ be an algebraically closed field.
 Then, every first order formula

 in the language of the field $k$, there exists a quantifier-free formula $\phi'(\bY)$ such that

 \end{thmx}

-At the cost of being redundant (for reason that will become apparent in the following paragraphs) we state the following corollary of Theorem~\ref{thm:classical-qe} in the case $\bY$ is empty.
+At the cost of being redundant (for reasons that will become apparent in the following paragraphs) we state the following corollary of Theorem~\ref{thm:classical-qe} in the case $\bY$ is empty.
 With the same hypothesis as in Theorem~\ref{thm:classical-qe}: \begin{corollaryx} \end{corollaryx}

 We introduce in this paper a cohomological variant of quantifier elimination.
 We restrict our attention to what we call \emph{proper} formulas (cf. Definition \ref{def:proper-formulas}).
 Just like a first order formula defines a constructible subset of $\bbA^n$, a proper formula defines an algebraic subset of some products of $\bbP^n$'s.
-Given a (possibly quantified) proper formula $\psi$ over an algebraically closed field (of arbitrary characteristic), we produce a quantifier-free formula $\psi' = J(\psi)$ (also proper) from $\psi$. \footnote{The notation $J(\cdot)$ and its connection to the join will be clear from its definition given in Notation \ref{not:generalized-join} in Section~\ref{sec:qe-join}.} While not being equivalent to $\psi$ in the strict sense of model theory, $\psi'$ is related to $\psi$ via a cohomological invariant (closely related to the Poincar\'e polynomial which we call the `pseudo-Poincar\'e polynomial').
+Given a (possibly quantified) proper formula $\psi$ over an algebraically closed field (of arbitrary characteristic), we produce a quantifier-free formula

+(also proper) from $\psi$.
+(The notation $J(\cdot)$ and its connection to the join will be clear from its definition given in Notation \ref{not:generalized-join} in Section~\ref{sec:qe-join}.)
+While not being equivalent to $\psi$ in the strict sense of model theory, $\psi'$ is related to $\psi$ via a cohomological invariant (closely related to the Poincar\'e polynomial which we call the `pseudo-Poincar\'e polynomial'). \\

 This invariant of $\psi$ can be recovered from that of the quantifier-free formula $\psi'$ using only arithmetic over $\bbZ$.
-More precisely, we prove that there exists an operator $F^\omega:\bbZ[T] \rightarrow \bbZ[T]$ (depending only on the sequence $\omega$ of quantifiers, and the block sizes in the proper quantified formula $\psi$) such that the following equality holds:
+More precisely, we prove that there exists an operator $F^\omega:\bbZ[T] \rightarrow \bbZ[T]$ (whose definition we omit right now but can be found in \eqref{eqn:F-omega}) which depends only on the sequence, $\omega$, of quantifiers and the block sizes in the proper quantified formula $\psi$, such that the following equality holds: